vladkol/MediaPlayback/README.md

 If built successfully, **MediaPlayback\Unity\MediaPlayback\** should have all Unity files required.

 **Changes in C# files in the demo project (MediaPlaybackDemo) stay only there.
-MediaPlayback solution has its own "master" copy of C# files.**
+MediaPlayback solution has its own "master" copy of C# files (UnityAddonFiles solution folder).**